March 2, 2020

 Download PDF Version

-Along with the Poor People's Campaign, we compiled national and state-by-state data about how militarized violence is institutionalized through policy in the United States, and how militarized spending priorities impact communities.
+Along with the Poor People's Campaign, we compiled national and state-by-state data for each of the 50 states plus Washington, DC, on how violence is institutionalized through policy in the United States.
+These fact sheets are meant to be used by organizers, activists, educators, students, and citizens who are interested in learning and how militarized spending priorities impact communities.

 Data reflects research from February 2020.